mikaelbr/bacon-love/exercises/12_selective_data_by_timing/problem.md

-There are different ways of doing debounce and throttle: You can buffer up all values distributing them over time by doing `.bufferingThrottle()`, where you can define a minimum wait time between the values, or you can do `.debounceImmidiate()` which gives the first observable value and does not wait the initial delay (as with normal debouncing).
+There are different ways of doing debounce and throttle: You can buffer up all values distributing them over time by doing `.bufferingThrottle()`, where you can define a minimum wait time between the values, or you can do `.debounceImmediate()` which gives the first observable value and does not wait the initial delay (as with normal debouncing).